 Talk to your doctor or call the Breast Cancer Treatment Project Officer on (02) 5124 1641.

-Articles and papers published and presented by members of the ACT and SE New South Wales Breast Cancer Treatment Group.
+Please see the latest articles and papers published and presented by members of the ACT and SE New South Wales Breast Cancer Treatment Group on pp 143-146 in the Breast Cancer Treatment Assurance Project 20 Year Report.

 Breast Cancer Treatment Quality Assurance Project 15 Year Report